DIY 5 Oil Aromatherapy Toolkit for Artists

 Robert Tisserand wrote the bible on aromatherapy & safety.
 If you use oils daily on yourself or others pick up a copy of Essential Oil Safety.

-If you are an artist or writer who already uses aromatherapy, please let us know in the comments section what oils work for you.
+If you are an artist or writer who already uses aromatherapy, and has your own toolkit of sorts, please let us know in the comments section what oils work for you.

 Want To Share A Quick Video Version of This Article With A Friend?
 The Charmed Studio is on YouTube.
 This video is around three and a half minutes.